thestr4ng3r/chiaki/README.md

 * Rumble
 * Configurable Keybindings

+## Installing

+You can either download a pre-built release (easier) or build Chiaki from source.

-## Downloading a Release
+### Downloading a Release

 Builds are provided for Linux, macOS and Windows.

-You can find them [here](https://github.com/thestr4ng3r/chiaki/releases).
+You can download them [here](https://github.com/thestr4ng3r/chiaki/releases).

 * **Linux**: The provided file is an [AppImage](https://appimage.org/).
 Simply make it executable (`chmod +x <file>.AppImage`) and run it.
 * **macOS**: Drag the application from the `.dmg` into your Applications folder.
 * **Windows**: Extract the `.zip` file and execute `chiaki.exe`.

-## Building from Source
+### Building from Source

 Dependencies are CMake, Qt 5 with QtMultimedia, QtOpenGL and QtSvg, FFMPEG (libavcodec with H264 is enough), libopus, OpenSSL 1.1, protoc and the protobuf Python library (only used during compilation for Nanopb).